simon-javier/CMSC311-FINAL_PROJECT/README.md

 ---

-## ▶️ How to Use / Run the Project - TODO
+## ▶️ How to Use / Run the Project
 ### 🚀 Easy Mode (XAMPP)
 Just start Apache and MySQL, then go to: (http://localhost/document-tracking/)